Asserati/favMovies/README.md

 To start the project:

-- download and open the terminal in directory ./favMovies-main
+- download the project and open a terminal in directory ./favMovies-main

 - run "npm install"